alpacahq/user-docs/content/api-documentation/api-v2/market-data/alpaca-data-api-v2/_index.md

 | Z    | No Open No Resume     |
 | 4    | On Demand Intra Day Auction     |

-Please visit our [Support](https://alpaca.markets/support/) page to learn more about the different plans.
+Please visit our [Support](https://alpaca.markets/support/) page to learn more about our market data products.